mattzcarey/aws-comsum-gen-ai-workshop/instructions/1-running-the-app.md

 That makes it perfect for building our personal assistant.

+## Set up env variables

+Copy the .env_example file to .env

+Replace the OpenAI API key with your own.

+If you don't have one you can get it [here](https://platform.openai.com/).

+Leave the other variables as is for the moment.

 ## Running the Streamlit app

 To run the Streamlit app, run the following command from the root of the project: